SFe-Team-was-taken/SFe/sfe-latest/sfe-format-specification.md

 A sample is not valid if any of these conditions are not true.
 If a sample is not valid, then all instruments and presets that use the sample should be rejected.

-### 6.1b.4 Interpretation of sample data index fields in shdr sub-chunk
+### 6.1b.4 Interpretation of sample data index fields in `shdr` sub-chunk

 If bit 4 of the `sfSampleType` field is set, then the interpretation of the four sample data index fields changes:

 - `dwStart` points to the first byte of the compressed byte stream relative to the beginning of the `smpl` sub-chunk.
-- `dwEnd` points to the last byte of the compressed byte stream, instead of the first zero-valued sample data point after the sample data in SF2.04.
+- `dwEnd` points to the last byte of the compressed byte stream, instead of the first zero-valued sample data point after the sample data in legacy SF2.04.
 - `dwStartLoop` and `dwEndLoop` specify loop points relative to the start of the individual uncompressed sample data, in sample data points.

-If bit 4 of the `sfSampleType` field is clear, then the sample data index fields should be interpreted as in SF2.04.
+If bit 4 of the `sfSampleType` field is clear, then the sample data index fields should be interpreted as in legacy SF2.04.

 ### 6.1b.5 Using both compressed and uncompressed samples in the same file